 Toxic Gamer Culture

-Though primarily through the actions of an extremely vocal minority, hardcore "gamer" culture has garnered a reputation as particularly vitriolic, especially within seemingly-anonymous online spaces.
+Hardcore "gamer" culture has garnered a reputation as particularly vitriolic, especially within seemingly-anonymous online spaces.
 While these attitudes have been accepted wearily in the past as a consequence of a connected culture, the increasingly blurred line between online and offline life in recent years has brought increased attention and criticism towards the negative aspects of gamer culture.
-The following page documents articles concerning fanboys, Internet trolls, and other elements of the videogame industry's often-toxic enthusiast culture.
+The following page documents articles concerning fanboys, trolling, sexism and racism within gaming communities and other elements of an, at times, toxic enthusiast culture.

 An in-depth introduction to this topic is available courtesy of Brian Crecente on Polygon from Aug.
 15, 2013: Plague of game dev harassment erodes industry, spurs support group.
 Crecente revisited this idea a year later, only to find that improvements had not been made: Aug.
 19, 2014: Game dev harassment remains as bad as it was a year ago.